anthemion-org/ogle-web/README.md

 ### Classes, methods, and plain objects

-Many JavaScript developers share a bizarre prejudice against classes, and the more I learn about their rationale, the more obvious it becomes that they don’t understand classes in the first place.
+Many JavaScript developers share a bizarre prejudice against classes, and the more I learn about their rationale, the more obvious it becomes that they _don’t understand classes_ in the first place.
 This has unfortunate implications for the entire community.

 Let’s start by demolishing some common misconceptions:

 - _Traditional prototypal inheritance is better than classes_: This one is staggering, and I’ve seen it more than once.
 Class declarations _produce traditional prototypal inheritance relations_.
 The two approaches are essentially synonymous, and the few non-syntactic changes introduced by the declaration are certainly improvements;

 - _Classes mean lots of inheritance_: JavaScript classes do use prototypal inheritance to share non-static methods with instances, but it is not necessary to exceed this single layer of inheritance.
-That is a design choice, and much benefit can be gained without ever using `extends`.
+That is a design choice, and much benefit can be gained without ever typing `extends`.
 I seldom created deep inheritance hierarchies even when I used C++, C#, and Java;

 - _Factory functions are better than `new`_: Factories _are_ better in many cases, but you can still use them with classes.
 My preference is to define a simple, low-logic constructor that accepts all the arguments necessary to initialize any instance, and then `new` that constructor from static factory methods with descriptive names and specialized logic, for use by clients of the class.
 To implement truly idiot-proof encapsulation, it _was_ necessary to use closures, but that can now be accomplished with private slots;

 - _Classes mean mutable data_: Class instances need not be mutable, any more than plain objects.
 In this project, many classes are frozen in the constructor.
 That won’t work if you start subclassing (the subclass constructor won’t be able to add properties after calling `super`) but `Object.freeze` can be moved to a factory, if necessary.
-If a subclass is immutable, the Liskov substitution principle implies that the superclass must be immutable as well.
-Your reasons for making the subclass immutable probably apply to the parent class already, so I don’t see a problem here.
+If a subclass is immutable, the Liskov substitution principle requires that the superclass be immutable as well.
+Your reasons for making the subclass immutable probably apply to the parent class already, so I’m not bothered by that.

 Now we’ll attempt an objective comparison of classes and plain objects.
-We’ll also compare methods with ordinary functions, while acknowledging that methods can be attached (somewhat awkwardly) to plain objects.
+We’ll also compare methods with ordinary functions, while acknowledging that methods can be attached (somewhat awkwardly) to plain objects to produce ‘fancy objects’.

 #### Class advantages